dcgerard/vicar/README.md

 Not accounting for the hidden covariates, Z, can reduce power and result in poor control of false discovery rate.
 This package provides a suite of functions to adjust for hidden confounders, both when one has and does not have access to control genes.

-The function `mouthwash` can adjust for hidden confounding when one does not have access to control genes.
-It does so via a non-parametric empirical Bayes method that uses the powerful methodology of Adaptive SHrinkage (Stephens 2016) within the factor-augmented regression framework described in Wang et al. (2015).
+The functions `mouthwash` and `backwash` can adjust for hidden confounding when one does not have access to control genes.
+They do so via non-parametric empirical Bayes methods that use the powerful methodology of Adaptive SHrinkage (Stephens 2016) within the factor-augmented regression framework described in Wang et al. (2015). `backwash` is a slightly more Bayesian version of `mouthwash`.

 When one has control genes, there are many approaches to take.
 Such methods include RUV2 (J. A. Gagnon-Bartsch and Speed 2012), RUV4 (J Gagnon-Bartsch, Jacob, and Speed 2013), and CATE (Wang et al. 2015).
 This package adds to the field of confounder adjustment with control genes by